Traffic allocation modes

 Finally, if a user sees an experience variation and later turns off cookies, they will then no longer see the variation.

-We do not recommend switching an experience from the All traffic mode to a split experience, as it makes the time to completion much longer.
+We don’t recommend switching an experience from the All traffic mode to a split experience, as it significantly extends the time to completion.
 We recommend duplicating the experience and restarting it as a new one.
-That would also remove the issue of visitors flipping.
+That would also remove the issue of visitors flipping. |

 I’ve paused an experience and I would like to change the traffic allocation to bucket more users into the control.
-When I try to do this, I cannot change the allocation in the control.
+When I try to do this, I can’t change the allocation in the control.
 Why is that?